MarcinPietkiewicz/drum-machine-redux/README.md

 # Drum Machine Redux

-Built with React with Redux
+Built with React and Redux